 - How Legal Expert can help you make pressure sores compensation claims

-- Why choose us for your claim?
+- Why choose us for your Bed Sores Compensation claim?

-Hospitals and care homes legally have a duty of care to ensure they identify which of their patients or residents may be at risk of developing pressure ulcers or bed sores so they can include preventative measures in their individual care plans.
-NICE (National Institute of Clinical Excellence), along with the Royal Collage of Nursing, has put together guidelines as to how to identify, prevent and treat bed and pressure sores.
+Hospitals and care homes legally have a duty of care to ensure they identify which of their patients or residents may be at risk of developing pressure ulcers or bedsores so they can include preventative measures in their individual care plans.
+NICE (National Institute of Clinical Excellence), along with the Royal College of Nursing, has put together guidelines on how to identify, prevent and treat bed and pressure sores.

-3) A visual assessment of the skin
+- A visual assessment of the skin

-5) Whether a person is incontinent or not
+- Whether a person is incontinent or not

-6) A person’s mobility level
+- A person’s mobility level

 Taking all of these into account, the Waterlow score can then be found: